MKaresz/NLP_binary_classification/README.md

 git clone https://github.com/yourusername/sentiment-analysis-project.git
 cd sentiment-analysis-project

-1.
-Create a virtual environment and activate it:
+2. Create a virtual environment and activate it:

 python -m venv venv
 source venv/bin/activate  # On Windows use `venv\Scripts\activate`

-1.
-Install the required packages:
+3. Install the required packages:

 pip install -r requirements.txt

+if install fails install manually the following packages for windows:
+- pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
+- pip install nltk==3.9.1
+- pip install pandas==2.2.3
+- pip install numpy==2.1.1
+- pip install gensim==4.3.3
+- pip install scikit-learn==1.5.2
+- pip install matplotlib==3.9.2

+4. Start CLI interface:
+python menu.py
 ```

-2. Start program:
+2. Using the CLI interface:
 ```
 Start CLI interface by calling "python menu.py"

-Choose a model:
+Please choose a model:
     "1" "Simple perceptron"
     "2" "Multi linear"
     "3" "RNN"
     "4" "LSTM"
     "5" "Quit"

-Choose from the following option:
+Please choose an option:
     "1" "Evaluate this model"
     "2" "Predict"
     "3" "Train"
     "4" "Back to the Models"
     "5" "Quit"

-If you choose Evaluate you can choose from the following options:
+choosing "1" > Evaluate this model:
+Please choose a dataset:
     "1" "IMDB"
     "2" "AMAZON"
     "3" "YELP"
     "4" "Quit"

+choosing "2" > Predict:
+Write a review to get a sentiment prediction from the model:
+An overhyped film that doesn’t live up to its expectations, plagued by a weak script and clichéd characters.
+It’s a frustrating watch that ultimately feels like a waste of time.

+outputs tensor(0.0569, device='cuda:0')
+ negative

+You can try more from the review_samples.txt

+choosing "3" > Train:
+(The chosen model type train process starts.)
 ```

 **Requirements:**